 - While the cost of alternative certification and personal preparation for tests are the responsibility of incoming corps members, support from regional staff along with study sessions and guides are available to ensure success throughout the certification process.

-Second-year corps members and alumni may pursue a master’s in teaching and learning through either of the following university partners:
+Second-year corps members and alumni may pursue a master’s in education with a variety of focus areas through any of the following university partners:

 - Southern Methodist University (SMU) master’s program at the Annette Caldwell Simmons School of Education and Human Development